Molly Rosenberg, LCSW

 I am a Licensed Clinical Social Worker with professional experience working in private practice, community mental health, medical settings, and higher levels of care including partial hospitalization programs and intensive outpatient programs.
 I received my Master’s degree from the University of Chicago in clinical social work, with a focus on contextually-focused behavior therapy.
 In my work, I utilize contextual behavioral practices such as cognitive behavioral therapy, acceptance and commitment therapy, dialectical behavioral therapy, and mindfulness.
 I have seen the ways in which these interventions can support people in feeling empowered to make difficult changes in the service of their goals and values

 I believe in the power of therapy and I approach the therapeutic relationship with warmth and authenticity.
 I work hard to foster a therapeutic space where clients feel heard, supported, and free to explore, question and process.
 Sometimes people hope to use therapy as a space to build awareness and talk through things, other times people are looking for a space that is more skill-based, directive, and structured.
 Therapy is a collaborative process.
 As a clinician, it is important to me to help create a space that feels most beneficial for the client and their needs.
+My work is informed by both my academic and professional training, past professional roles, and my own experience of building a family.

 ROLE TRANSITIONS, MAJOR LIFE CHANGES, AND MOOD AND ANXIETY DISORDERS